Camping

 Camping and everyone’s rights

 Short-term camping and other nature stays are part of everyone’s rights.
-When staying in nature areas near cities, be respectful of nature and consider other hikers.
-Do not disturb landowners or nature.
-For example, if you sleep in a hammock, protect tree trunks with a so-called tree hugger.
+When you stay overnight in local natural areas near cities, please be respectful of nature and considerate of other hikers.
+Camping may not disturb landowners or nature.
+For example, if you sleep in a hammock, protect tree trunks with equipment referred to as ‘tree huggers’.

 Read more about everyone’s rights(Link leads to external service)